 It makes sense that as an adult, I take particular joy out of shopping for a nightstand.
-But with the variety of options available, it can feel overwhelming to pick the best nightstand for your space.
-To help, we compiled 5 tips from design experts to help you find the perfect fit.
+But with the variety of nightstand designs available, picking the best nightstand option for your space can feel overwhelming.
+To help, we compiled 5 tips from design experts to help you find the perfect nightstand.

 1. Get the Nightstand Dimensions Right

-The most important part of choosing the right nightstand is to make sure you pick one with dimensions that are in proportion to your bed frame.
+The most important part of choosing the right nightstand is to make sure you pick one with dimensions that are proportionate to your bed frame.

 “Unless you have a bed that’s very low to the ground, I always prefer my nightstand to be at least 30 inches tall to look proportional and maximize functionality,” says Heather Humphrey.
-“The nightstand should have at least one or two inches on each side of the bed and wall.”
+“The nightstand table should have at least one or two inches on each side of the bed and wall to ensure it fits comfortably within the available space.”

 Stefanie Cheng determines the proportions of her nightstand by comparing it to the height of her bed.
 “Your nightstand’s height should be mattress height or lower to create a sense of hierarchy,” says Cheng.
 “The bed should be the tallest item in the space, as tiny nightstands tend to look ridiculous next to huge beds.”